TheAlpha-07/Alphas-Origins/README.md

 5. Work on books and textures. (...)
 6. Test mod. (...)

+## Needs to be Changes:
+Merling of the seas:
+- Water mana check,
+- Breath taking cooldown

 ### Origins:
 Human Origins:
 - Assassin + Shadow Assassin (Blood Cursed) (Not fixed)